simonsobs/socs/docs/new_agents.rst

 the HWP Simulator agent.
 The final ``CMD`` argument provides a default for the Crossbar (WAMP) connection.

-To include your new Agent among the services provided in your OCS Docker container, navigate to the ``docker-compose.yml`` file in the same sub-directory as your ``default.yaml`` or ``your_institution.yaml`` file.
-Within ``docker-compose.yml``, you should find (or create) a list of services that the docker container provides.
+To include your new Agent among the services provided by your OCS Docker containers, navigate to the ``docker-compose.yml`` file in the same sub-directory as your ``default.yaml`` or ``your_institution.yaml`` file.
+Within ``docker-compose.yml``, you should find (or create) a list of services that the docker will run.
 You can add your new agent following the example format:

 ::